This guide is continuously being updated, as reality demands updates. If you find any errors in this guide, please let us know.

 Ok, so now you've logged in to the server and it's time to change the root password.
 Type:

 Then enter you new root password as prompted.

 Creating your own personal user

 It's time to set up your own user account on the server.
-Let's say we want to add a new account using the name martin.
+Let's say we want to add a new account using the name __USERNAME__.
 Type:

 You will be prompted to enter a new password and additional information about you.
 Only the password is required.

 Now it is time to add sudo privileges for your new user.
 This means you'll be able to run the sudo command, which you are going to need as the maintainer of this server.
 Type:

 You are now editing the sudoer's configuration file.
 This file is syntax sensitive, so be careful what you write.
 Somewhere in the output on your screen you'll find these two lines: